canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 ![](../can/guides/images/3_first_continued/MapOfScopeToTemplate.png)

-Go back out to the application in your browser, and refresh the page.
+Go back out to the application in your browser and refresh the page.
 You should see something like this:

 ![](../can/guides/images/3_first_continued/SelectARestaurant.png)

-When you select an option from the dropdown, and the select's change event is fired, you should see:
+When you select an option from the dropdown and the select's change event is fired, you should see:

 ![](../can/guides/images/3_first_continued/SelectARestaurantChangeEvent.png)